-Brent R. Nordgren (email@example.com) is the production manager at the Religious Studies Center.
+Brent R. Nordgren (firstname.lastname@example.org) was the production manager at the Religious Studies Center when this was published.

 As Richard Holzapfel was preparing to leave BYU to begin his service in the Alabama Birmingham Mission, I asked him to reflect on his ten years at the Religious Studies Center (RSC).
 His assignment began in 2000 when Religious Education dean Robert L. Millet decided to create a new publication, the Religious Educator (RE), to provide faculty members another venue in which to publish their research.
 There has always been a challenge for Latter-day Saints who want to explore Mormon life in a context of faith and scholarship to find an appropriate venue to publish their work, and the creation of the RE has proved to provide such an outlet.

 Dean Millet approached Richard when Andy Skinner was putting together the first issue in the deans’ office and said, “We want to go forward with this journal.
 Would you become the editor?”
 Richard accepted the assignment and soon thereafter moved from his office in the Joseph Smith Building (JSB), the home of Religious Education on campus, into the Heber J. Grant Building (HGB), where the Religious Studies Center is housed.

 As he began to consider what he might do with the journal, he immediately thought of Ted D. Stoddard, who taught business writing in the Marriott School of Business and was an excellent editor with lots of experience.
 Next he thought of getting a professional designer to create a format and template for the journal.
 He contacted Stephen Hales of Hales Creative in Provo.
 Without hesitation, both accepted the offer to help launch the new journal.